modin-project/unidist/docs/installation.rst

 Building unidist from Source
 ''''''''''''''''''''''''''''

-If you're planning on :doc:`contributing </developer/contributing>` to unidist, you will need to ensure that you are building unidist from the local repository that you are working off of.
+If you're planning to :doc:`contribute </developer/contributing>` to unidist, you need to ensure that you are building unidist from the local repository that you are working of.
 Occasionally, there are issues in overlapping unidist installs from PyPI and from source.
-To avoid these issues, we recommend uninstalling unidist before you install from source:
+To avoid these issues, we recommend uninstalling unidist before installation from source:

 .. code-block:: bash